royalgraphx/qemu-sideswipe/roms/opensbi/README.md

 * [Contribution Guideline]: Guideline for contributing code to OpenSBI project
 * [Library Usage]: API documentation of OpenSBI static library *libsbi.a*
-* [Platform Requirements]: Requirements for using OpenSBI on a platform
 * [Platform Support Guide]: Guideline for implementing support for new platforms
 * [Platform Documentation]: Documentation of the platforms currently supported.
 * [Firmware Documentation]: Documentation for the different types of firmware examples build supported by OpenSBI.
-* [Domain Support]: Documentation for the OpenSBI domain support which helps users achieve system-level partitioning using OpenSBI.

 OpenSBI source code is also well documented.
 For source level documentation, doxygen style is used.
 Please refer to the [Doxygen manual] for details on this